i14sailing/pixel-preview-cloud-functions/README.md

 The idea is to show very low res images, e.g. 64px wide, BUT: without interpolation, until the real image is fully loaded.

 I got this idea from the [website of the Sanity CMS ](https://www.sanity.io/blog).
+But they don't use it anymore :/

 <br/>